Amos Wilkin’s officer’s commission photograph, when he became a lieutenant. Calgary, 1943.Amos Wilkins

-I don’t believe that there are any real rules for war.
+"I don’t believe that there are any real rules for war.
 War is a battle for existence.
 It’s not a prize fight.
 It’s not a hockey game.
-There are no real rules.
+There are no real rules."

 I had an older brother that went to join and they wouldn’t take him.
-But if he’d got in, it’s possible that I would not have gone because my dad was a man with no fingers and he was farming three quarter-sections of land, somebody would have had to stay home and help him and it would probably have been me.
-So having had that experience, I never criticized anybody that didn’t go until I know why they didn’t go.
+But if he’d got in, it’s possible that I would not have gone, because my dad was a man with no fingers and he was farming three quarter-sections of land, somebody would have had to stay home and help him and it would probably have been me.
+So having had that experience, I never criticize anybody that didn’t go until I know why they didn’t go.
 I could have got an agricultural deferment in five minutes.
 And don’t ask me why I went because that question is not answerable.
 It really isn’t.
 To say I was patriotic - Hell, I didn’t even know how to spell the word at that time.

 I guess to some extent, I feel we were conscripted by our conscience.
-Jack and Joe were going, you know, and maybe I’d better go too.
+Jack and Joe were going, you know, and maybe I’d better go, too.
 And there were those that hadn’t had a decent job throughout the Depression, and it was an opportunity to get a bit of money and a place to sleep and eat.
 And after a while, it grew.
 And we were all caught up in something that was much bigger than we were.

 I was at Dieppe and I, well, we never landed - we were manning anti-aircraft guns.
 But on the approach to the beach, there was a piece of shrapnel took the top of a man’s head off, a piece of his skull as big around as that glass.
-If I live to be two hundred, I’ll always be able to see that laying there on the bottom of that landing craft.
+If I live to be 200, I’ll always be able to see that laying there on the bottom of that landing craft.

-We [the Calgary Highlanders] actually got to shore and unloaded a platoon of infantry, three tanks, and a bulldozer.
+We [The Calgary Highlanders] actually got to shore and unloaded a platoon of infantry, three tanks, and a bulldozer.
 I was a member of a special outfit, what they called a three-inch mortar platoon.
-And we were supposed to go in after the, if there was a beachhead established.
+And we were supposed to go in after the – if there was a beachhead established.
 But what happened, we couldn’t get in.
-The Navy boys, manning the anti-aircraft guns, they were all down and our officer decided that we should maybe go up and see what we could do.
+The navy boys, manning the anti-aircraft guns, they were all down and our officer decided that we should maybe go up and see what we could do.
 So some of us did.
 And we manned the anti-aircraft guns.

 I don’t believe that there are any real rules for war.
 War is a battle for existence.
 It’s not a prize fight.
 It’s not a hockey game.
 There are no real rules.
 I realize that, like people your age, you didn’t experience it.
 We do not here [in Canada] trumpet our victories like they do in some countries.
 We’ve just kind of allowed it to fade away.
-I see it in the [Royal Canadian] Legion and you know, we’re gradually running out of members because young people don’t find it all that fulfilling to join the Legion; too many other things to do.
+I see it in the [Royal Canadian] Legion and you know, we’re gradually running out of members because young people don’t find it all that fulfilling to join the Legion – too many other things to do.
 And that is not a bad thing.
 I’m happy that my children grew up not having to worry about going to war.
-And I hope my grandchildren and my great grandchildren…but no, it’s a hard question to answer.
+And I hope my grandchildren and my great grandchildren – but no, it’s a hard question to answer.
 But it was something I guess that had to be done.